Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 ### Running JavaScript Files

 We can also create and run JavaScript files.
-For example we can create a new file called `hello.js` and add the following code:
+For example we can create a new file called `hello.js` and add the code below.
+- For the moment, read through the code and make a hypothesis about what it is doing.
+We will explore creating our own "Hello, World" Javascript program in an upcoming lesson!

 ```javascript
 const helloWorld = function (name) {